NVIDIA/PyProf/docs/examples.rst

 This section provides several real examples on how to profile with PyPRrof.

-  *TODO:* Provide real examples.
-Everything here should also be added to a QA L0_ test to lock in the code

 Navigate to the lenet example. ::

   $ cd pyprof/examples